-SHORELINE, Wash. – A young woman is running for Shoreline City Council on the premise she used to be a former heroin addict.
+SHORELINE, Wash. – A young woman is running for Shoreline City Council on the premise she used to be a heroin addict.
 It’s one of the most unlikely platforms you’d think of for politics, but it’s exactly what Jin-Ah Kim said every city needs.

 “Whenever I put down yard signs, I am still finding little orange caps, needles and syringes and things like that,” said Kim.

 Because of her past, Kim knows what that garbage points to — she said the opioid epidemic is in Shoreline.
 She said dealers are moving, along with addicts, to the suburbs.